18F/handbook/pages/travel-and-leave/leave.md

 #### Forms and steps for requesting paid parental leave

+Note: The first two forms listed below are PDF files.
+To complete them:
-Reminder: PDF forms should be downloaded and opened in Adobe Acrobat before you fill them out and save them.
+- Download and open in Adobe Acrobat
+- Fill out all fields (except signature)
+- Upload to [DocuSign]({% page "/tools/digital-signatures/" %}) and route the form to yourself, in order to provide an official signature

 ##### Prior to birth/placement: